Jenna Sherry, violin

 Johannes Brahms: Horn Trio in E-flat Major Op.
 40

-Join Birdfoot and a trio of musicians to explore the way that music unfolds in time, braiding together strands of sound, past, present, and future.
+Join Birdfoot and a trio of musicians to explore the way that music unfolds in time, against the backdrop of memory.

-Listening is an experience that builds and plays on memory: we can follow a musical line in the present, but we simultaneously imagine what will come next and make sense of what we have heard in relation to what came before (in the music and life).
-The symbolism of the Waldhorn (or natural horn), an instrument that evokes primeval forests, galloping hunts, and distant farewells, adds yet another dimension to this rich tapestry of sound and memory.
+Listening is an experience that plays on memory: as we listen to a musical line in the present, we make sense of it based on what has come before while also imagining what will come next.
+Brahms wrote his horn trio specifically for the Waldhorn (or natural horn), and the symbolism of this instrument, evoking primeval forests, galloping hunts, and distant farewells, adds yet another dimension to the rich tapestry of sound and memory.
 Brahms was himself a devoted scholar of early music, and his music often longs for a lost past.
 The Horn Trio plays with all these threads, weaving together history and personal experience.

-Join Birdfoot Artistic Director and violinist Jenna Sherry, forte-pianist Shuann Chai, and natural horn player Teunis van der Zwart, to discover this music through the textures and colors of historical instruments and delve into the many facets of musical memory.
+Come Backstage with Birdfoot Artistic Director and violinist Jenna Sherry, pianist Shuann Chai, and natural horn player Teunis van der Zwart, to discover Brahms’s music through the textures and colors of historical instruments and delve into the many facets of musical memory.

 About the Artists:

-Shuann Chai, forte-piano: Ms. Chai is an active and engaging performer, recognized for her interpretations on a wide range of historical pianos as well as the modern piano.
+Shuann Chai, piano: Ms. Chai is an active and engaging performer, recognized for her interpretations on a wide range of historical pianos as well as the modern piano.

 She began piano lessons at age 5 in a group class at the local YWCA and had a number of wonderful teachers in her early years including Jack Radunsky, a former student of the pianist/composer Percy Grainger.
 Shuann earned degrees from Oberlin (majoring in Biology, as well as Piano with a Fortepiano minor) and the New England Conservatory.
 She also had the privilege of studying privately with pianists such as Norma Fisher and Claus-Christian Schuster, and worked extensively with Canadian pianist Anton Kuerti.